Article I – Statement of purpose

 - Provide advice on staff development needs.

-- Recommend Council members to serve on University standing Councils and Committees when applicable and when requested by Administration.
+- Select Council members to serve on University standing Councils and Committees when requested by Administration.

 Article III - Election of Council Members

-Each division will conduct its own election process for membership on the Staff Advisory Council.
+An election process will be carried out in each division (as per enclosed Appendix) for membership on the Staff Advisory Council.
+This election process will be conducted and supervised by the SAC officers.
 All employees who have one year or more of service and are in good standing are eligible to run in their designated department as per the attached appendix.
 The staff member(s) receiving the highest number of votes will be considered the Council member(s) representing his/her department.
-In case of a draw in the number of votes attained by two members, the person with more years of service is selected.
+In case of a draw in the number of votes attained by two members, the person with more years of service at LAU is selected.

 Article IV - Council Officers